arthurprs/sucredb/README.md

 The data structure operations move the entire collection around the cluster so it's *not* suitable for large values/collections.

 # Ideas worth exploring

-* Take advantage of UDFs (user defined functions) to prevent extra round-trips and conflicts.

 * Improve the data model with a range/clustering key.